karthickthankyou/firebase-troll/README.md

 # firebase-troll

-This project is a simple node cli tool mimicing the scammers.
+This project is a simple node cli tool mimicking the scammers.

 ```
 npm i